Majdi-Aref/rock-paper-scissors/README.md

 ## 2. 3.
 Play Section

-- At the beginning of the play section, a user is instructed to choose one of three options: Either "Rock", "Paper", or "Scissors" to play against the computer.
+- At the beginning of the play section, a user is instructed to choose one of three options, "Rock", "Paper", or "Scissors", to play against the computer.
 - A user finds those options underneath those instructions in the form of three emojis, which are put inside three buttons, one for each of the three options.
 - As a user chooses an emoji, the computer automatically chooses an emoji.
 - The game rules dictate who wins a round of the game.